New Relic offers several tools to help obtain the information needed to provide useful metrics about your Node.js application. These include:

 /^/user/([-0-9a-f]+)$/).
 These pieces of information become part of the request name.

-If you have support for slow transaction traces and have enabled
+If you have support for slow transaction traces and have added

-capture_params in your config file, the transaction trace will also have the request's parameters and their values attached to it.
-If you are dissatisfied with the request names that the Node.js agent uses, you can use API calls to create more descriptive names.
+attributes.include in your config file, the transaction trace will also have the request's parameters and their values attached.
+If you don't like the request names that the Node.js agent uses, you can use API calls to create more descriptive names.

 If grouping your requests under the generic name, then